smirarab/global/src/shell/README.md

 * [simplifyfasta.sh](simplifyfasta.sh): a one-liner that standardizes fasta alignment files so that each sequence is only one line.
 Simple and sweet with no dependencies.

+* [subsample.fasta.sh](subsample.fasta.sh): restricts a fasta file to a subset of columns.
+Does not remove all gap columns.

 * [trim-fasta.sh](trim-fasta.sh): strips down a fasta file to its first N sites

 * [triplet.freq.sh](triplet.freq.sh): given a file with a bunch of newick trees, computes the frequencies of the three topologies for all n choose 3 triplets and outputs results to standard output.